eclipsesource/modelserver/README.md

 ## Run the modelserver
-### Run the modelserver in IDE
+### Run the modelserver in an IDE
-To run the example modelserver within an IDE, run the main method of [ExampleServerLauncher.java](https://github.com/eclipsesource/modelserver/blob/master/examples/com.eclipsesource.modelserver.example/src/main/java/com/eclipsesource/modelserver/example/ExampleServerLauncher.java) as Java Application, located in the module `com.eclipsesource.modelserver.example`.
+To run the example modelserver within an IDE, run the main method of [ExampleServerLauncher.java](https://github.com/eclipsesource/modelserver/blob/master/examples/com.eclipsesource.modelserver.example/src/main/java/com/eclipsesource/modelserver/example/ExampleServerLauncher.java) as a Java Application, located in the module `com.eclipsesource.modelserver.example`.

 ### Run the modelserver standalone JAR